radius-project/samples/reference-apps/README.md

 # Reference applicatins

 Reference apps are templates that show a complete app.
-You are able to clone and deploy any of these apps to try out various Project Radius functionality.
+You are able to clone and deploy any of these apps to try out various Radius functionality.

 | Reference app | Description |
 |---------------|-------------|